secondspass/power_outages_medically_vulnerable_populations/README.md

 We are going to be working with three main datasets:

-* eaglei_outages/eaglei_outages_2016.csv - provides the breakdown of the number of customers that were out of power in the year 2016, for each county in the US, with data for each 15 minute increment covering the entire year.
+* `eaglei_outages/eaglei_outages_2016.csv` - provides the breakdown of the number of customers that were out of power in the year 2016, for each county in the US, with data for each 15 minute increment covering the entire year.
 The eaglei_outages directory also has csv files for other years.
 You can use them to explore power outage data for others if you're so inclined!
 NOTE: the timestamp is in UTC+0 so you will need to adjust the time stamp according to the time zone of the location you're looking at.
+    -     - There is an additional dataset in this folder, eaglei_outages/eaglei_outages_July_17to20_2023.csv that contains county data in 15 minute intervals for July 17-23, a recent week in the US with high heat and storms.
+If you want to explore that using the knowledge you gained from working on the 2016 data, I encourage you to do so!

-* temperaturedata/CtyAvTempMDDYY.csv - in the temperaturedata folder, each .csv file is the average temperature of the day for each county in the US and its territories.
+* `temperaturedata/CtyAvTempMDDYY.csv` - in the temperaturedata folder, each .csv file is the average temperature of the day for each county in the US and its territories.
 The numbers in the file name represent the date.
 For example CtyAvTemp61716.csv is the data for June 17 2016.

-* 2016_HHSemPOWERMapHistoricalDataset.xlsx - data of population across US counties registered with Medicare, also including size of the population relying on DMEs for the year 2016 Broken down by month.
+* `2016_HHSemPOWERMapHistoricalDataset.xlsx` - data of population across US counties registered with Medicare, also including size of the population relying on DMEs for the year 2016 Broken down by month.
 You can see an interactive map here: https://empowerprogram.hhs.gov/empowermap (You can also get datasets for years other than 2016 if you're interested in exploring that later.
 See here: https://empowerprogram.hhs.gov/about-empowermap.html).

+* `fips-by-state.csv` - Federal Information Processing System (FIPS) Codes with county and state names.
+Fips codes are unique geographical identifiers of geographical areas.

+If you want to look at the relative fraction of customers impacted per county, you need a measure of how many customers are in each county.
+We don't have data on the exact number of customers per county in 2016, but we do have the estimate for 2023.
+We also have included an estimate of the total population for each county.
+You can choose either of these to estimate the fraction of customers per county impacted by power outages, but you will need to explain your choice.

+* `county_customers_2023.csv` - estimated number of eagle-i customers by county as of 2023

+* `county_population_by_year.csv` - population of US county by year, from 2010 to 2019, together with its fips code.
+If you want to use population to a fraction of population that was impacted, refer to this dataset.
+This dataset was extracted from the 2010-2019 census data, and combined with the `fips-by-state.csv` dataset to include the county's fips code.

 * NOTE: Something you'll find as you work with these datasets is that there might be some data missing here and there e.g. There might not be power outage information for some county for some given day.
 That's just the nature of data science sometimes, that the data you have isn't perfect.
 So you have to make sure that you're using the data you have and making sure you're accounting for any missing data when before you make any conclusions.
 You may need to use Excel or your favorite method to "Clean" some of the data sets.
 Cleaning is the process of removing problematic data, such as ASCII letters or punctuation characters that appear where numbers should be, or reformatting one set of data, so it can be compared to another set.